skip to content

 Project Opportunities

-For summer 2024, we are looking to recruit three interns to join the ICCS team.
-Two will work on research projects under the supervision of an ICCS postdoctoral researcher and the third will work with the Executive Director of the ICCS in a Science Communications role.
+For summer 2025, we are looking to recruit three interns to join the ICCS team.
+Two will work on research projects under the supervision of an ICCS postdoctoral researcher and the third will work with the ICCS Programme Manager in a Science Communications role.

 Communications for the Institute of Computing for Climate Science